JheovauhniThompson1/AD-deloyment/README.md

 - Created a new forest(can be named virtually anyting, just remember it)
 - Created a Domain Admin in Active Directory users and Computers, as well as a Employees Organizational Unit(Future Reference)
 - Created another OU(Organizational Unit) for the Windows 10 VM
+- Allowed "Domain Users" access to Windows 10 VM as non-adminsitrative users.
+- Created a new file and ran a script in Powershell_ISE

 <h2>Deployment Steps</h2>